A Guide to White Balance on the Olympus TG6

 If you don’t want to do post processing, are shooting jpeg and using available light, learning to use capture white balance is the way to go.
 It was the first thing I learnt to do after starting taking digital pictures underwater and I saw a definite improvement in the colours of my shallow water pictures.

-If you’d like to learn more about underwater photography we run courses online and workshops in the UK and overseas including specific online courses for TG users.
+If you’d like to learn more about underwater photography we offer courses online including ones specifically for TG users and workshops in the UK and overseas .
 We are also an equipment dealer for a wide range of brands including several housing manufacturers.
 Email info@alphamarinephoto.com with any enquiries or use our contact form to get in touch and sign up to our newsletter.

 We also run a Q and A group on Facebook which anyone is welcome to join if they obey the rules.